mvolkmann/Cuis-Smalltalk-Vim/README.md

 ### TextEditor

-The method category `*Vim` was added, along with 49 methods that implement the currently supported subset of Vim command.
+The method category `*Vim` was added, along with 49 methods that implement the currently supported subset of Vim commands.

 Also, the `cut` method provided in the base Cuis image was modified.
 The `lineSelectAndEmptyCheck:` message send was commented out because